 Different Groups to be included in assessment Possible disproportionate impact on group/s?
-YES/NO Describe potential impact (positive effects and negative impacts or potential barriers) Action/s (including details of a full EIA to be completed if required/relevant) Note: Actions should directly relate to the potential impacts identified.
+Describe potential impact (positive effects and negative impacts or potential barriers) Action/s (including details of a full EIA to be completed if required/relevant) Note: Actions should directly relate to the potential impacts identified.
 Age (people of all ages) Yes Children under 16 cannot use Libraries Extra alone, so the decrease in staffed days in community libraries and increase in Libraries Extra will disadvantage them.
 Spread the staffed days in community libraries evenly across the city so that there is a staffed library within reasonable travelling distance, if more local library is operating as Libraries Extra.

-Disability (a physical or mental impairment which has a substantial and long-term adverse effect on ability to carry out normal day-to-day activities) Yes Some neurodiverse adults and adults with a Learning Disability may wish to have support when using a library and this would be unavailable during Libraries Extra times Spread the staffed days evenly across the city so that there is a staffed library within reasonable travelling distance, if more local library is operating as Libraries Extra.
+People of all ages in Mile Oak area may find it hard to travel to access library service.
+However current data show very low numbers using current library.
+Ensure Hangleton & Portslade libraries are open with staff different days of the week over 4 days, to provide access to a staffed library for people in Mile Oak that is less than 2 miles away.
+(1.7 miles to Hangleton Library, 1.8 miles to Portslade Library).
+These libraries will also have Libraries Extra days the rest of the week.
+They will also have Hove Library open 6 days a week and Jubilee Library open 7 days a week, both accessible by a good bus service.
+Disability (a physical or mental impairment which has a substantial and long-term adverse effect on ability to carry out normal day-to-day activities) Yes Some neurodiverse adults and adults with Learning Disabilities may wish to have support when using a library and this would be unavailable during Libraries Extra times Spread the staffed days evenly across the city so that there is a staffed library within reasonable travelling distance, if more local library is operating as Libraries Extra.
 Consider recruiting volunteers to help library users self-serve when libraries operate as Libraries Extra.
 Subject to H&S and safeguarding assessments.